- 1 U.K. Tax Free-Lump Sum 25% Withdrawal & U.S. Tax

 - 9 Do you have Unreported UK Income or Account/Assets to Report?

-When a UK Person receives a 25% lump-sum payment (tax-free) as a resident of the U.S., Article 17 of the Tax Treaty becomes the main focus of the analysis.
-And the US /UK Tax treaty becomes even more complicated.
+Article 17 of the Tax Treaty becomes the main focus of the analysis, and the analysis becomes even more complicated.

 One of the most common questions we receive on issues involving the UK and US treaty is how the bilateral tax treaty laws apply to the 25% lump-sum distribution of pension in the UK, which is otherwise tax-free in the UK.